DogeCola (DOGECOLA) Price Reaches $0.0000 on Exchanges

-DogeCola (DOGECOLA) traded 1.9% lower against the US dollar during the one day period ending at 0:00 AM Eastern on August 31st.
-In the last seven days, DogeCola has traded down 0.8% against the US dollar.
-DogeCola has a market cap of $1.01 million and $69,057.00 worth of DogeCola was traded on exchanges in the last day.
-One DogeCola coin can now be bought for about $0.0000 or 0.00000000 BTC on major exchanges.
+DogeCola (DOGECOLA) traded down 16% against the US dollar during the twenty-four hour period ending at 20:00 PM E.T. on September 2nd.
+One DogeCola coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.
+DogeCola has a market capitalization of $887,564.16 and $38,229.00 worth of DogeCola was traded on exchanges in the last 24 hours.
+In the last seven days, DogeCola has traded down 17.6% against the US dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.